Technical Reference

 6.3 Numerics & stability

-The heatmap image is pre-rendered to an off-screen RGBA buffer once per size/altitude bucket and stage (not every frame).
-Isolines (every 0.2 kPa) and the cursor halo are vector overlays, which are cheap to redraw.
+The heatmap image is pre-rendered to an off-screen RGBA buffer once per size/stage/ΔT combination (not every frame).
+Isolines (every 0.2 kPa) and the cursor halo are vector overlays drawn cheaply on top.

 ConceptEquationCode